Village communities around Cargill’s oil palm plantations in Indonesia strive for a sustainable, fire-free country

 John Hartmann, chief executive officer of Cargill Tropical Palm Holdings Pte Ltd, said, “The Cargill Fire Free Village Program empowers local village communities around our plantations with the skills and confidence to take on a nation-wide haze crisis which has affected them, their children and their families.
 We must help them recognize that they too have a pivotal role to play to help ease and eventually end this crisis.”

 Cargill has enforced a strict no-burning policy since 2005 and more recently through its sustainable palm oil policy.
 In 2014, Cargill signed a no-burning pledge to prevent land and plantation fires in South Sumatra and West Kalimantan.
-An estimated IDR 13 billion (approximately $1 million) is spent annually on investments in new fire-fighting equipment, maintainance of existing fire fighting assets and personnel and construction of water canals as part of the company’s fire suppression efforts.
+An estimated IDR 13 billion (approximately $1 million) is spent annually on investments in new fire-fighting equipment, maintenance of existing fire fighting assets and personnel and construction of water canals as part of the company’s fire suppression efforts.

 At a provincial level, the Fire Free Village Program in South Sumatra will target 112 fire-prone villages in four districts: Ogan Komering Ilir Regency (55 villages), Musi Banyuasin Regency (22 villages), Ogan Ilir Regency (14 villages), and Banyuasin Regency (21 villages).